livepeer/docs/docs/developers/getting-started/index.md

 ## Launch the Catalyst Dashboard and Start Your First Stream

-Once your broadcaster is running:
+Once your DMS is running:

  1. [Launch the Catalyst Dashboard](/developers/getting-started/run-broadcaster#viewing-the-Catalyst-dashboard) ,  and